Helicase: RNA helicases

 This image represents the different promoter sequences and accessory domains that aid in RNA unwinding (local strand separation).
 The regions in red are ATP binding domains and the regions in yellow are RNA interaction domains.
 Specific sequences termed DEAD box proteins are also present that help catalyze reactions in which ATP does not need to be directly hydrolyzed, as long as it binds to the domains on the strand.

 RNA helicases are essential for most processes of RNA metabolism such as ribosome biogenesis, pre-mRNA splicing, and translation initiation.
 They also play an important role in sensing viral RNAs.
 RNA helicases are involved in the mediation of antiviral immune response because they can identify foreign RNAs in vertebrates.
 About 80% of all viruses are RNA viruses and they contain their own RNA helicases.
 Defective RNA helicases have been linked to cancers, infectious diseases and neuro-degenerative disorders.
-Some neurological disorders associated with defective RNA helicases are: amyotrophic lateral sclerosis, spinal muscular atrophy, spinocerebellar ataxia type-2, Alzheimer disease, and lethal congenital contracture syndrome.
+Some neurological disorders associated with defective RNA helicases are: amyotrophic lateral sclerosis, spinal muscular atrophy, spinocerebellar ataxia type-2, Alzheimer's disease, DHX30 syndrome, and lethal congenital contracture syndrome.

 RNA helicases and DNA helicases can be found together in all the helicase superfamilies except for SF6.
 All the eukaryotic RNA helicases that have been identified up to date are non-ring forming and are part of SF1 and SF2.
 On the other hand, ring-forming RNA helicases have been found in bacteria and viruses.
 However, not all RNA helicases exhibit helicase activity as defined by enzymatic function, i.e., proteins of the Swi/Snf family.
 Although these proteins carry the typical helicase motifs, hydrolize ATP in a nucleic acid-dependent manner, and are built around a helicase core, in general, no unwinding activity is observed.

 RNA helicases that do exhibit unwinding activity have been characterized by at least two different mechanisms: canonical duplex unwinding and local strand separation.
 Canonical duplex unwinding is the stepwise directional separation of a duplex strand, as described above, for DNA unwinding.
 However, local strand separation occurs by a process wherein the helicase enzyme is loaded at any place along the duplex.
 This is usually aided by a single-strand region of the RNA, and the loading of the enzyme is accompanied with ATP binding.
 Once the helicase and ATP are bound, local strand separation occurs, which requires binding of ATP but not the actual process of ATP hydrolysis.
 Presented with fewer base pairs the duplex then dissociates without further assistance from the enzyme.
 This mode of unwinding is used by the DEAD/DEAH box helicases.

-An RNA helicase database is currently available online that contains a comprehensive list of RNA helicases with information such as sequence, structure, and biochemical and cellular functions.
+In 2011, a group of researchers set up an RNA helicase database to comprehensively list RNA helicases with information such as sequence, structure, and biochemical and cellular functions.